Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Yet another disastrous hit, hurricane wise to folks in North Carolina, Georgia, and Florida.
 Having them suffer through Helene and then have Milton add to the injury, it really does open your eyes to the fact we need to be better prepared.

-Like I've said many times, when we're prepared, we're better able to assist our neighbors.
+Like I've said many times, when we are prepared, we're in a far better position to assist our neighbors.

 Thanks for visiting "Be prepared for hurricane season."
 I know we all do the best we can.